 Please remember that the bus parking lot is for buses only.
-It is very unsafe to drive through the bus lot unless you are dropping off or picking up from the Before/After School Care Program.
+It is very unsafe to drive through the bus lot unless you are dropping off or picking up from the Before/After School Care Program after 4:30 pm.
+Please also keep in mind that NO Before School Care Program drop-off may occur after 8:40 am and NO After School Care Program pick-up may occur before 4:10 pm.
 Car riding students must not be dropped off before 8:45 am or picked up prior to 3:45 pm.